J. F. Paxton: Honours and legacy

 Paxton received an engraved gold medal from the CAHA for his services when the tradition of honouring presidents was established in 1924.
 He was made a life member of the OHA in 1929 while still on the executive.
 He was the namesake of the Sheriff Paxton Trophy series, an in-season rivalry between junior hockey teams in Whitby and Bowmanville.
 The OHA established the J. F. Paxton Cup for the A-division playoffs champion of senior hockey, which was first awarded in 1935 to a team from Whitby.
+The trophy went dormant in the 1990s, then was resurrected by the Ontario Elite Hockey League for the 2023–24 season.

 After Paxton's death, the Winnipeg Free Press referred to him as both "Canada's most beloved hockey official", and "hockey's most beloved figure".
 CAHA president E. A. Gilroy stated that Paxton always insisted on justice where it was due and "was one of the greatest boosters of amateur hockey in Canada".
 Journalist E. A. Armstrong described Paxton as energetic despite his age, and that he was both feared and respected at meetings and commanded attention.
 Armstrong reported that, "When [Paxton] found opinion swinging against his motions, he could send the meeting into a hilarious uproar by promptly ordering a hanging for every individual who opposed him".